prabusubra/InterviewEng2023/README.md

 # Random:-

-* Rest vs Restfull service.
+1. Rest vs Restfull service.
-* Thread lifecycle states?
+2. Thread lifecycle states?
-* How to connect 2 different database in spring?
+3. How to connect 2 different database in spring?
-* What is profiler in spring ?
+4. What is profiler in spring ?
-* When to use comparator vs comparable?
+5. When to use comparator vs comparable?
-* Print even and odd numbers from 2 threads?
+6. Print even and odd numbers from 2 threads?
 One should print even other should print odd alternatively till 10.
-* Serialization/Externalization?
+7. Serialization/Externalization?
 What is the significant of version id?
-* What is String intern?
+8. What is String intern?
+9. diff countdown latch vs cyclic barrier vs phaser?
+10. fatory design pattern vs abstract factory pattern?